PhilipPartsch/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* Service ID, Instance ID, Major Version, Eventgroup ID, TTL, and Reserved shall be the same value as in the Subscribe that is being answered.
+* Service ID, Instance ID, Major Version, Eventgroup ID, TTL, Reserved, Initial Data Requested Flag, Reserved2, and Counter shall be the same value as in the Subscribe that is being answered.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_763